natharaujos/photos-crud/readMe.md

 # Photo Crud

 This project is a full-stack application built with React, Shadcn/UI, Tailwind CSS on the frontend and Node.js with Express on the backend.
-It demonstrates [briefly describe the functionality of your application, e.g., a photo gallery, a to-do list, etc.].
+It demonstrates a simple CRUD, the add users, albums e photos.

 ## Getting Started